Du Quartier station

-Du Quartier (/fr/; /fr-CA/) is a Réseau express métropolitain (REM) station in the city of Brossard, Quebec, Canada.
+Du Quartier (/fr-CA/; /fr/) is a Réseau express métropolitain (REM) station in the city of Brossard, Quebec, Canada.
 It is operated by CDPQ Infra and serves as a station on the central (southern) branch of the REM.
 The opening for regular service was on 31 July 2023.
 It is immediately across from the Quartier DIX30, a lifestyle centre, located on the southern side of Quebec Autoroute 10, just to the southeast of Boulevard du Quartier overpass.
 It is connected to a large future transit-oriented development of around 4,000 people and 5,000 jobs.